Do you wish to be a successful front end developer?

 The most common web browsers are (shown in order of most used first):

 - Internet Explorer (Note: not Edge, referring to IE 9 to IE 11)

-Because without making changes in the code, you can check how those changes would influence the website or an app while having it open in the browser.
+Because without making changes in the code, you can check how those changes would influence the website/ an app while having it open in the browser.
 It also helps when you search for bugs and weak points.

-Given below are some useful Design tools:
+Given below are some helpful design tools:

 Web Performance Optimization (WPO)